Finding Your Own Library Treasures

 Go to the place where the collection of your interest is held, and start viewing it yourself.

-Make sure to ask the librarian, archivist, or curator in charge as to whether or not there are any special rules and guidelines in the handling of the collection.
+Make sure to ask the librarian, archivist, or curator in charge as to whether there are any special rules and guidelines in the handling of materials.

 Step 4.
 Make a research plan.

 Develop a plan of research in consultation with your course instructor/ faculty mentor.
-Consult also the librarian, archivist, or curator in charge, and ask if they know any researchers who are knowledgeable about the collection.
+Consult also our librarians, archivists, and reference-desk staff for further research guidance.